 Lately I’ve been wondering about how other cities do it.
 Specifically, those European cities that somehow seem to always be able to build awesome housing projects.
 So today I thought I would pick one and profile it.
 What I really wish I had was a financial pro forma to share with you all, but in the absence of that, I’ll try and back into some of the numbers on my own.

-.
+Shown above is the 9-storey Charlotte Apartments in Berlin.
+It was developed by WI Concept and designed by Michels Architecture Office.
 I chose this building because I think it’s an attractive one and because it's of the (mid-rise) scale that Toronto is trying to promote along its many avenues.
-Here are the stats I was able to
+Here are the stats I was able to find online:

 Building area: 3,000 square meters / 32,291 square feet (says gross floor area, but I don't know if that means the same thing as it does here)